Claus1/unigui/README.md

 ![alt text](https://github.com/Claus1/unigui/blob/main/tests/multiscreen.png?raw=true)

 ### Basic gui elements ###
-Normally they have type property which says unigui how to draw the element.
-If the type is omitting unigui can detect it by analyzing its content.
+Normally they have type property which says unigui what data it contains and optionally how to draw the element.
-#### If the element name starts from _ , Unigui will not show its name on the screen. ####
+#### If the element name starts from _ , unigui will hide its name on the screen. ####
-if we need to paint an icon somewhere in the element, add 'icon': 'any MD icon name'.
+if we need to paint an icon in an element, add 'icon': 'any MD icon name' to the element constructor.

-#### All constructor parameters are optional for all Gui elements except the first one - name. ####
+#### Most constructor parameters are optional for Gui elements except the first one which is the element name. ####

 Common form for element constructors:
 ```